pkini2002/DiscordBot/README.md

 ## Discord Bot

-A personalized discord bot developer using Discord Developer Profile that can be seamlessly integrated into any discord server that you own and acts like a personal chatbot to know more about Hewlett Packard Enterprise (HPE)
+A personalized discord bot developed using Discord Developer Profile and Golang that can be seamlessly integrated into any discord server that you own and acts like a personal chatbot to know more about Hewlett Packard Enterprise (HPE)

 ## Techstacks and Dependencies Used: